Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: DISCUSSION

-While the MLIP-3 package facilitates OTF-AL using MTPs to tackle similar challenges \cite{Podryabinkin2023}, our integration of EIP-AL and PCC-GCMC offers substantial improvements.
-EIP-AL significantly reduces the demanding requirements of OTF-AL, expediting the development of MLIPs.
+While the MLIP-3 package facilitates OTF-AL using MTPs to tackle similar challenges \cite{Podryabinkin2023}, our integration of EIP-GS and PCC-GCMC offers substantial improvements.
+EIP-GS significantly reduces the demanding requirements of OTF-AL, expediting the development of MLIPs.
 Typically, OTF-AL involves iterative MD simulations based on MLIPs and frequent retraining \cite{Qi2024}, a process that is time-consuming, especially for rare events like diffusion and phase transitions.
-Moreover, retraining MLIPs—whether through linear regression or neural networks—is costly and computationally intensive.
+Moreover, retraining MLIPs, whether using linear regression or neural networks, is computationally intensive.
 The data in Table \ref{TableS1} highlights this efficiency.
-Of the 348 configurations generated, only 72 are from OTF-AL. On the other hand, the new LAEDs acquired from OTF-AL are usually specific to the simulated loading conditions and may not generalize well across different scenarios.
+Of the 348 configurations generated, only 72 are from OTF-AL. On the other hand, the new LAEs acquired from OTF-AL are usually specific to the simulated loading conditions and may not generalize well across different scenarios.
 It is impractical to perform OTF-AL for every conceivable loading condition.
-For example, certain LAEDs that occur in low strain-rate MD simulations might not emerge under high strain rates, such as the rate-dependent ductile-to-brittle failure transition observed in metal nanowires \cite{Tao2018,Ramachandramoorthy2016}.
-Consequently, OTF-AL from MD simulations at high strain rates cannot be used to develop MLIPs suitable for lower strain rates, as critical LAEDs at lower rates remain unexplored, as evidenced in.
+For example, certain LAEs that occur in low strain-rate MD simulations might not emerge under high strain rates, such as the rate-dependent ductile-to-brittle failure transition observed in metal nanowires \cite{Tao2018,Ramachandramoorthy2016}.
+Consequently, OTF-AL from MD simulations at high strain rates cannot be used to develop MLIPs suitable for lower strain rates, as critical LAEs at lower rates remain unexplored.
 This strain rate limitation has been identified as a significant challenge in advancing MLIP development \cite{Mortazavi2023}.
-EIP-AL effectively addresses this challenge by leveraging cost-effective EIPs to conduct extensive MD simulations.
-Even within the same material, various EIPs exhibit distinct properties, which can produce a diverse range of LAEDs under identical loading conditions, as demonstrated by the crack propagation scenarios shown in Fig. \ref{fig4}.
-For tungsten alone, there are 32 different EIPs available from OpenKIM.
-The varied characteristics of these EIPs allow us to discover a more extensive array of LAEDs than those typically identified through OTF-AL.
+EIP-GS effectively addresses this challenge by leveraging cost-effective EIPs to conduct extensive MD simulations.
+Even within the same material, various EIPs exhibit distinct properties, which can produce a diverse range of LAEs under identical loading conditions, as demonstrated by the crack propagation scenarios shown in Fig. \ref{S2}.
+For W alone, there are 32 different EIPs available from OpenKIM \cite{Tadmor2011}.
+The varied characteristics of these EIPs allow us to discover a more extensive array of LAEs than those typically identified through OTF-AL.